chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 Finally, the default entrypoint for the Chainguard image is `/usr/bin/node`.
 If we leave the `CMD` as it is, it will be interpreted as an argument to node, which isn't what we want.
-The Docker official image uses an entrypoint script to interpret commands, but this can't be done in the `cgr.dev/chainguard/node:latest` image due to the lack of a shell and we want the `latest-dev` entrypoint to match.
+The Docker official image uses an entrypoint script to interpret commands, but this can't be done in the `cgr.dev/chainguard/node:latest` image due to the lack of a shell and we want the `:latest-dev` entrypoint to match.
 The easiest fix is to change the `CMD` command to `ENTRYPOINT` which will override the `/usr/bin/node` command: